BSski/discord-reminder-bot/README.md

 7. Create replit environment variables described in .env_sample_file and fill them with your values.
 8. Run the code on replit and copy the link of the created website.
 9. Create a new monitor on https://uptimerobot.com/ on the link of aforementioned website.
 10. Done!
 The bot is ready to use.
+Contact me if you have any questions.

 ```bash
   npm run deploy